JConfMexico/conference-proposals-2019/README.md

 Java Development Day call for Papers is now open.

+## Event
+Where: Guadalajara, Mexico
+When: September 21th
+Planned asistant: ~500

 ### Submit a Proposal

 We are willing to join Java talent around the world, please feel free to submit your conference proposal under this topics: